notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : UINT_PTR id - BufferID of the tab.

 *lParam [in]*
-: TCHAR* newName - the desired new name of the tab
+: wchar_t* newName - the desired new name of the tab

 **Return value**:
 :  Return TRUE upon success; FALSE upon failure